 The Course's first readers are to be found in Great Britain; the reform projects of the English Radicals had many points in common with the positivist concerns.
 A reading of the first volumes made enough of an impression on Mill to induce him to write to their author.
 The correspondence that followed, which lasted from 1841 to 1846, is of considerable philosophical interest.
 In his first letter, Mill presents himself almost as a follower of Comte and recalls how, some ten years before, it had been the reading of Comte's 1822 work that had liberated him from the influence of Bentham.
 But the tone of the letters, while remaining friendly, soon changes.
 Mill does not hesitate to voice objections to the exclusion of psychology from the classification of the sciences and to Comte's conception of biology.
 In particular, Mill had strong reservations about Gall's phrenology, while Comte endorsed it, and proposed to replace it by ethology.
 Their disagreements crystallize around ‘la question féminine’,that is the status of women in society, where it is possible to see how epistemological and political considerations are linked (Guillin 2007).

 Even though each new edition of Mill's System of Logic saw fewer references to the Course than the previous one (in the first edition there had been more than a hundred), the influence of Comte on Mill ran deep, to an extent that today is greatly underestimated (Raeder 2002).
 Mill's Autobiography is quite explicit on this point, as Comte figures much more prominently in it than Tocqueville, with whom Mill had been in contact for a longer time.
 Conversely, Mill contributed much to the spreading of positivism.
-His book on Comte (Mill 1865) enjoyed a considerable success, and he himself was often considered a positivist.
+His book on Comte (Mill 1865) enjoyed a considerable success, and he [Mill] himself was sometimes considered a positivist.

 Soon after finishing the Course, Comte returned to his initial project and began outlining the System of Positive Polity.
 The Discourse on the Positive Spirit, which had served as the preface to the Philosophical Treatise on Popular Astronomy (1844), had already emphasized the social purpose of positivism and its aptitude to replace theology in politics and morality.
 But his encounter with Clotilde de Vaux would turn his life upside down and give Comte's second career an unexpected twist.